Skip to main content

 See Metrics for more details on how metrics can be configured and used in the Memfault dashboard.

-Including the Reporting SDK
+Including the Reporting library SDK

 Recording Metrics